bookit-app/welcome-email-function/README.md

 # Cloud Function: welcome-email-function

-This function is responsible to generate an email notification to the email associated with the firebase account.
-The email will contain instructions asking the user to confirm the account.
+This function is responsible to generate a welcome email for the new user thanking them and providing information on where they can get more information if necessary.

 ## Requirements